hellgrenj/hulken/README.md

 [Automatically generated stress tests with hulken and hulken informant](http://hellgrenj.tumblr.com/post/90755234673/automatically-generated-stress-tests-with-hulken-and)

 ##Release notes
+**0.4.0** (non breaking changes only)
+* angryOnFailedRequest can now be passed in as an option
+* now returning all failed requests (http errors, wrong expectedTextToExist etc) not only connection errors

 **0.3.1** (non breaking changes only)
 * added a new hulken informant for hapi.js